AIMBE CONGRESSIONAL VISIT

 - AIMBE is an honorific society of the most accomplished medical and biological engineers responsible for the innovation and discovery that improves health, lowers costs, and/or expands access.

-- Tell your personal story – a) why basic research is critical to discovery, b) why discovery takes time and federal financial investment, C) relate your research to a discovery/cure.
+- Tell your personal story – a) why your work is critical, b) why discovery takes time and federal financial investment, c) relate your research to a discovery/cure.

 Why Are We Here:

-- Budget cuts (and spending caps) are killing America’s leadership in MBE innovation and discovery.
+- Budget cuts (and spending caps) are killing America’s leadership in innovation and discovery.

 - Agencies including NIH, NSF, NIST, and other critical federal R&D initiatives are hurt when spending is cut or when spending doesn’t meet inflation

 - Thank you for a strong increase ($3 billion) to NIH in FY18 and NY19.
-However, NIH buying power remains 20% lower than a decade ago.
+However, NIH buying power remains nearly 20% below a decade ago.
 Federal R&D as a percentage of GDP is at the lowest point since 1976.
 Today we spend $25 federal dollars on health care for sick Americans for every $1 spent on research to find a cure.

 What is our ASK: